AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 mqtt_send: Publish to a given topic (or the node topic of the current node directory) deriving all configuration data from the current environment.
 doc_server: To see the documentation of the server. -> iot doc serve <br>

-2. Check out the documentation server (if you installed it on your own pc, you can start it with iot doc serve.
-Attention, the search does not work locally as it is a local webserver without CGI support ).
-Open "Commands" and search how to use the rfid reader, PWM, a servo motor, ultrasonic distance sensor (RCWL-1601), and a single rgb led (you probably don't even need Google here, but if you are interested about more, feel free to find some more information about the hardware you are actually using) - note the example code you intend to use for both as well as some important remarks about wiring.
-For all following tasks, use IoTempower's built in drivers (check Commands in documentation and setup.cpp ) to create your devices.
-You often find hints and wiring instructions already inside the Commands documentation.
+**Documentation - rfid, pwm, servo, distance, single rgb**

+*rfid reader:* <br>
+Can be used to create a new mfrc522 rfid/nfc tag reader device connected via SPI.
+It will report the data read as well as uuid and pic.
+Use the set topic to write a to the tag. name, how to address it in the mqtt network -> mfrc522(name); <br>
+Wiring: Wemos D1 Mini,mfrc522,NodeMCU,rfid-rc522,board <br>
+3V3-3.3V, D8-sda, D7-MOSI, D6-MISO, D5-SCK, D0-RST, G-GND, N/C-IRQ <br>

+*PWM:*

+*a servo motor:*

+*ultrasonic distance sensor (RCWL-1601):*

+*ingle rgb led:*

+note the example code you intend to use for both as well as some important remarks about wiring.

  ***Button to sound and notification***